Skip to content

 Automatic evaluation using an LLM-as-judge

 It is possible to automatically run a LLM-as-judge evaluation of the responses by using the --judge-folder and --judge arguments of the CLI.
-See the Create judge file section for more details on these arguments.
+See the Create judge file section for more details on these arguments and see the Evaluation documentation for more details on how to set up an LLM-as-judge evaluation.

 For instance, to run an experiment file with automatic evaluation using a judge, you can use the following command: